Given the following reaction:

 \red{P1_RATIO}P1

-+ P2_RATIOP2
++ P2_RATIOP2.

 The coefficients in front of each molecule tell us in what ratios the molecules react.
 In this case

-cardinalThrough20(R1_RATIO) R1
+cardinalThrough20(R1_RATIO) R1 for every

-cardinalThrough20(P1_RATIO) P1
+cardinalThrough20(P1_RATIO) P1 molecule.

 The reaction is \blue{R1_RATIO}R1 +